 You know those nutty old ladies with wild gray hair and a whole mess of pets?
 That will be me, too soon.
 I was a long-time staff writer at National Geographic magazine focused on nature/animals (I’m a big fan of peculiar adaptations).
-As a freelancer I continue writing for Nat Geo and other science-loving pubs, plus I’ve churned out three best-selling books on inspiring animals—Unlikely Friendships, Unlikely Loves, and Unlikely Heroes.
+As a freelancer I continue writing for Nat Geo and other science-loving pubs, plus I’ve churned out four best-selling books on inspiring animals—Unlikely Friendships, Unlikely Loves, Unlikely Heroes, and most recently Unlikely Friendships DOGS.
+(You may have noticed the pattern there.)
 I also cover non-animal science, the quirkier the subject the better.

 I live near D.C. but I’m happiest hiding out in my Virginia cabin with my three dogs and my husband—who can wield a chainsaw like nobody’s business (against dead trees only, of course).

-My work is posted on my website, which is named for one of my favorite cephalopods.
+My work is posted on my website, which features one of my favorite cephalopods.
 (It’s hard to pick the best, really, because they’re all so fabulous.)
 (The cephalopods, not the articles.)